Zod Validation Example with Form Renderer

 - Deploy the live version (e.g., Vercel/Netlify) and embed a video or screenshots.

-- Compare design decisions — e.g., why Zod over Yup, why a custom hook over react-hook-form.
+- Compare design decisions — e.g., why Zod over Yup, why a custom hook over React Hook Form.

 - Write a follow-up post: “Scaling Dynamic Forms in Production: Lessons Learned”.